mandrasch/ddev-vite-simple-demo/README.md

 Then open https://test-vite.ddev.site/ in your browser (Or you can use `ddev launch` in another terminal)

+## Troubleshooting

 Vite dev server won't work with http://, https/ssl certificates must be properly setup (mkcert) beforehand.
 Check `ddev describe` and see DDEV installation docs regarding mkcert (https://ddev.readthedocs.io/en/latest/users/install/ddev-installation/).

+Check `ddev exec 'echo $DDEV_PRIMARY_URL'`, the output must be `https://test-vite.ddev.site` - not http://.